-Appeared in Noted magazine, 2017
+Appeared in Noted Magazine, 2017

 It started with an Anadin.
 Two of them.
 She sat L-shaped like a mantis.
 Soon it faded, the pain.
 It went away.
 Jane sat staring, drained.
 I asked her why she always thought she was in pain but she just sat, tired-looking, tapping her fingers as if this were her response so I asked her again.
 I said, ‘Who do you think you are being in so much pain?’
-Her eyes looked pale.
+Her eyes were pale.
 Her skin was pale too and I guessed she was sick but I didn’t believe she was sick because she always lied.
 The hem of her skirt, a thin fabric hooked at something, revealing the black tights of her thighs and I looked away.

 It was cold outside and the air tasted of metal and Jane’s misery was getting me down so I said, ‘Why don’t you stop being so miserable, it’s annoying me.’

 ‘You don’t know what it’s like,’ she said.

 ‘What what’s like?’

 ‘Oh yeah?’
 I said.
 ‘Well you don’t know what it’s like being me.
 You ever think about that?’

 ‘I have thought about that.
 A lot,’ she said.
 ‘I often wonder what it’s like being you.
 At first I imagined living your life and then I began to wonder what it would be like to be a man.
 I suppose it is difficult.
 You have a lot to deal with.
 So much testosterone.
 It must feel pointless.
 You have so much to complain about.
 I’m glad I’m not you.’